 Several variables were created for use in the analysis.
-A dummy variable for both precipitation and precipitation when the temperature was below freezing were created.
+A dummy variable for both precipitation, and precipitation when the temperature was below freezing, were created.
 This corresponds to 9% and 2% respectively of hours when data were recorded.
 The day of the week record was categorized to dummy variables indicating weekday, weekend and holiday.
 A total of 11 holidays which fell on weekdays such as the Fourth of July were recorded.
 The pedestrian volume mean is shown by day and day type in Table 2.
 As one would expect much of the variation indicated by the standard deviation in Table 2 is due to the differences in pedestrian volume by time of the day as shown in Figure 2.
 Based on these results, holidays and Sundays were categorized together as were weekdays and Saturdays for a portion of the analysis where volumes were normalized for hour of the day.
-This categorization is assumed to be location specific but may be reasonably extrapolated to similar downtown locations.

 The daily pattern in Figure 2 is considered a location-specific attribute.
-Although there are many workplaces nearby, there is not an AM or PM peak as one might expect if pedestrians were commuters.
+Although there are many workplaces nearby, there is not an AM or PM peak as one might expect if most of the pedestrians were commuting.
 Rather the pedestrian volume peak at noon and in the afternoon suggests workers eating out, running errands and other shoppers in a commercial district.
 The total pedestrian volume for each day was calculated and for each hour the percent of the day was calculated.
 This may be thought of as the hourly share of the given day's pedestrian traffic volume.
 Figure 3 shows the mean hourly share by hour of the day for the whole year.
 The error bars correspond to the 95% confidence interval on the mean.
 The intervals are very small and support the findings of others that the relative levels of pedestrian hourly volumes at a given location are constant throughout the week and year.